Brow71189/JitterCorrect/README.md

 If you do not want to use git you can also use github's "download as zip" function and extract the code afterwards.

-Once you have the repository on your computer, enter the folder "SwiftCam" and run the following from a terminal:
+Once you have the repository on your computer, enter the folder "JitterWizard" and run the following from a terminal:

 ```bash
 python setup.py install